simpoir/fauxpenstack/README.md

 "glue" (keystone) is just a user mapping in `conf.toml`` "brisk" (swift) buckets are in `buckets` and are just folders.
 "peek" (glance) images are in `images` the same.
 "pulsar" (nova) VMs are just qemu processes, can be killed.
-SSH keys are in `keypairs`
+SSH keys are in `keypairs`.
+There are no persistent volumes.

 ## Using with juju